sushilsridhar/cs-fundamentals/ds/HEAPS.md

 # Heapify

-> Algorithm to create a heap data structure
+> Algorithm to create a heap data structure with a given group of elements

 <ins>preconditions</ins>
 1. entire tree should be a complete binary tree